 When it comes to native PS Vita releases things are even more barren but in all honesty this doesn’t come as a surprise.
 Looking across the entire console market things do seem to have changed again and the entire market seems to have fallen out of love with casino themed gaming once more.
 Since its launch, only three games have been released for the PlayStation 4, Four Kings Casino being the most notable but there hasn’t been a new release for over a year hinting that the industry is moving away from the genre.
 It does seem for now that the casino games days are numbered and the games are being relegated to making token appearances as mini-games in larger titles or as something more light-hearted.

 That certainly seems to be the case if we look at the upcoming Vegas Party from Funbox Media.
-Using Las Vegas and casino games as its core theme, the party game has condensed the popular casino titles into something more fun and digestible and accessible to a casual audience.
+Using Las Vegas and casino games and slots you can pay by phone bill as its core theme, the party game has condensed the popular casino titles into something more fun and digestible and accessible to a casual audience.
 Set for release at the end of 2017 only time will tell if this new approach will help to breathe new life into what has been a flagging genre.
 We can only hope so and perhaps we’ll see a future for casino games yet…